 When we talk about blemished credit files, it is common to assume that some type of financial hardship has been experienced and that it will be necessary to explore a bad credit home loan.
 This is now always the case.
 Sometimes credit file listings can occur as a result of something as simple as shifting house and a utility or telecommunications account not being received.

-Once you are 60 days late with a payment, a creditor has the right to lodge notice of default on your credit file.
+Once you are 60 days late with a payment, a creditor has the right to lodge a notice of default on your credit file.

-Unfortunately paying the default after the event will not remove it from your file and it will remain visible to a potential creditor for five years from the date of listing.
+Unfortunately paying the default after the event will not remove it from your file and it will remain visible to a potential creditor for five years from the date of the listing.

 But do not despair…..there is light at the end of the tunnel.

 Some mainstream lenders will accept minor credit impairment, providing the debt has been paid and there is an acceptable explanation as to why the credit impairment occurred.
 Also providing evidence of payment can be helpful, along with any correspondence between yourself and the debtor.

 The credit impairment explanation works more effectively when it is addressed at loan submission time, rather than the lender finding it when they conduct the CRAA.
 So if you have concerns that you may have a default, arrange to get a copy of your credit file and if you do have a listed default take a pro-active approach to disclose it.

 In some instances, you may not even be aware of the listing.
 If the lender uncovers the default and it is relatively minor, they may request that you arrange to pay it.
 Assessment of the application will be placed on hold, while you arrange payment.